arvindjuneja/OwnAI/roadmap.md

                 *   [x] Save the window's last non-sidebar frame when entering sidebar mode to restore it upon exit (using `@AppStorage` for `CGRect` components).
                 *   [x] Persist user-defined sidebar width: If the user resizes the sidebar, store this preferred width in `@AppStorage` and use it for subsequent sidebar sessions.
             5.  **(Optional/Future) Compact UI for Sidebar Mode:**
-                *   [ ] Explore conditional UI changes in `ContentView.swift` for a more compact layout in sidebar mode.
+                *   [~] Explore conditional UI changes in `ContentView.swift` for a more compact layout in sidebar mode.
         *   *Learnings: (To be filled as implemented)*
             *   *Initial thoughts: True automatic resizing of other apps is complex.
 This approach focuses on self-resizing, positioning, and "always on top" behavior.
 Users will manually arrange other windows alongside the sidebar.*
             *   *`minWidth` constraint in SwiftUI's `.frame()` modifier on `ContentView` was critical to resolve content cropping when programmatically resizing the window to a narrow sidebar width.*
             *   *Handling live window resizes (`window.inLiveResize`) and distinguishing between entering/exiting sidebar mode versus active sidebar resizing required careful state logic in `WindowAccessor` to prevent update loops and correctly persist user preferences for both normal window frame and sidebar width.
 Ensured `@AppStorage` updates occur on the main thread.*
             *   *Relocated "Stay on Top" and "Sidebar Mode" toggles from Settings to main UI as icon buttons for better UX.*

-## Phase 5: Distribution & Polish
+## Phase 5: Distribution & Polish (Current)

 **Goal:** Prepare the application for distribution and add final polish.
+*Note: Skipping some Phase 3 & 4 features to prioritize App Store submission for testers.*

 **Steps:**